 Open source is not open access to the result, it is open access to where the result comes from.

-Diabetes is a serious disease which affects nearly 400 million people worldwide and is the 8th leading cause of death.
-Blood glucose meters play a very important role in managing diabetes as they provide the patient the ability to monitor their blood glucose levels from home and at any time of the day.
+Diabetes is a serious disease that affects nearly 400 million people worldwide and is the 8th leading cause of death.
+Blood glucose meters play a very important role in managing diabetes as they provide the patient with the ability to monitor their blood glucose levels from home and at any time of the day.
 The pharmacy provides a large number of blood glucose meters and accompanying test strips.
 Typically, the patients insert one of the disposable test strips into the meter, prick their finger, load a droplet of blood into the test strip, wait a few seconds and get an instant reading of the current blood glucose level.

 Basic principle of operation